Chickery's Travels

 Experiencing New Places.
 I have always loved travel!
 I enjoy visiting small towns and big cities alike.
 I take solace in a walk on the beach or the woods and equal pleasure at a national park or museum.
 Traveling by RV allows me to keep moving and experiencing new places.

-Rainbow Springs was one of my most favorite places we’ve visited so far.
+Rainbow Springs was one of my favorite places we’ve visited so far.

 No packing.
 Extended travel is so much more enjoyable when you have your stuff with you.
 One of the things that I have always had a hard time with is packing lightly.
 I always want to have options of clothing.
 In addition, traveling by RV allows you to take all your toys (bikes, kayaks, snorkel gear, etc.) with you when you visit new places.

 Having Time to Smell the Roses.
 One of the main reasons we wanted to travel full-time in an RV was so that we could enjoy slow travel.
-We enjoy staying in a location at least a month.
+We enjoy staying in a location for at least a month.
 During the winter we often stay for up to 3 months in one spot.
 This gives us a chance to experience more of an area and get to see it as locals do.
-Click here to read more about our slow travel style.
+Read more about our slow travel style.

 Growing our Relationship.
 After raising three boys, we thought we had a very close relationship and we did.
 However, living and traveling full-time together in this small space has brought us even closer together.
 We have learned how to communicate with each other better and our relationship is stronger for it.